hurshik7/Symmetry/README.md

 ## General Info
 This browser based web application to ...
+* Hi my name is Shik.
+I'm excited about this project because the instructor is Hoda.

 ## Technologies
 Technologies used for this project:
 * HTML, CSS